UPDATE UK Dates for Cinclus Cinclus.

 Cinclus Cinclus is the Latin name of a small bird called the White Throated Dipper that lives beside streams and rivers in Norway and the North of England.
 The bird has a curious ‘dipping’ dance and walks underwater in fast flowing streams in its relentless search for food.
-An appropriate onomatopoeia for the sound world created by the artists taking part in our Norwegian-British collaboration with Vestnorsk Jazz Center.
+An appropriate onomatopoeia for the sound world created by the artists taking part in our Norwegian-British collaboration between Jazz North and Vestnorsk Jazz Center.

 The goal was to create a new concert production for children, who could work anywhere in the world and not be dependent on a particular language.
 The project came about through Jazz North’s membership of the Europe Jazz Network and was initiated in May 2017.
 To quote one of the musicians; «Languages are more than enough from other places».
 Since then, Matt Robinson (saxophone), Maja Bugge (cello), Per Jørgensen (trumpet, vocal, percussion) and Terje Isungset (drums, rock and birch sticks) have met together in England and Norway for exploratory sessions to develop the concept.